Skip to main content

 Historical & Cultural Significance

-Jade has been revered for thousands of years across East Asian, Mesoamerican, and Maori civilizations as a stone of royalty, spiritual power, and eternal life.
-In China, Jade has been called "the Imperial Gem" for over 7,000 years and was believed to embody the five cardinal virtues: wisdom, justice, compassion, modesty, and courage.
+Jade has been revered across East Asian, Mesoamerican, and Maori civilizations for thousands of years.
+In China, it has been called "the Imperial Gem" for over 7,000 years and was thought to carry five cardinal virtues: wisdom, justice, compassion, modesty, and courage.
 Confucius wrote that Jade's qualities reflected the character of a gentleman.
-The Maori people of New Zealand treasure Nephrite Jade (pounamu) as a sacred stone, carving it into hei-tiki pendants that are passed down through generations as family heirlooms.
+The Maori people of New Zealand treasure Nephrite Jade (pounamu) as a sacred stone, carving it into hei-tiki pendants passed down through generations as family heirlooms.
 In Mesoamerica, the Olmec, Maya, and Aztec civilizations valued Jade above gold, using it for royal masks, ceremonial objects, and offerings to the gods.

 Symbolism

-• Purity and serenity — the smooth, cool surface embodies spiritual clarity
+• Purity and serenity — the smooth, cool surface suggests spiritual clarity

-• Abundance and prosperity — the primary feng shui stone for attracting wealth
+• Abundance and prosperity — the go-to feng shui stone for attracting wealth

-• Immortality and longevity — ancient cultures associated Jade with eternal life
+• Long life — ancient cultures associated Jade with immortality

-• Harmony and balance — promotes peaceful relationships and inner equilibrium
+• Harmony and balance — supports peaceful relationships and inner calm

-• Courage and wisdom — Confucian virtues carved into the stone's cultural meaning
+• Courage and wisdom — Confucian virtues tied to Jade for centuries

-• Dream access — traditional "dream stone" for spiritual journeying during sleep
+• Dream access — a traditional "dream stone" for spiritual journeying during sleep

 Folklore & Legends

-In Chinese legend, Jade was believed to be the petrified tears of a celestial dragon who wept for the suffering of mortals.
+In Chinese legend, Jade was the petrified tears of a celestial dragon who wept for the suffering of mortals.
 The Aztecs buried Jade masks with their kings to ensure safe passage to the afterlife.
-Maori warriors believed that carrying pounamu (Nephrite Jade) into battle would protect them from harm and that a Jade mere (club) was the most powerful weapon of all, as it contained the strength of the Earth itself.
-In medieval Europe, physicians prescribed wearing Jade to cure kidney ailments — the Greek word "nephros" (kidney) gives Nephrite Jade its name.
+Maori warriors believed carrying pounamu (Nephrite Jade) into battle would protect them from harm, and that a Jade mere (club) was the most powerful weapon of all because it held the strength of the Earth.
+In medieval Europe, physicians prescribed wearing Jade to cure kidney ailments.
+The Greek word "nephros" (kidney) is where Nephrite gets its name.

 Geological Profile